gardener/etcd-druid/docs/concepts/controllers.md

 etcd-druid currently consists of 5 controllers, each having its own responsibility:

 - *etcd* : responsible for the reconciliation of the `Etcd` CR, which allows users to run etcd clusters within the specified Kubernetes cluster.
-- *custodian* : responsible for updation of the status of the `Etcd` CR.
+- *custodian* : responsible for the updation of the status of the `Etcd` CR.
 - *compaction* : responsible for [snapshot compaction](/docs/proposals/02-snapshot-compaction.md).
-- *etcdcopybackupstask* : responsible for reconciliation of the `EtcdCopyBackupsTask` CR, which helps perform the job of copying snapshot backups from one object store to another.
+- *etcdcopybackupstask* : responsible for the reconciliation of the `EtcdCopyBackupsTask` CR, which helps perform the job of copying snapshot backups from one object store to another.
 - *secret* : responsible in making sure `Secret`s being referenced by `Etcd` resources are not deleted while in use.

 ## Package Structure